m-bur/complex_social_systems/README.md

 # complex_social_systems

-As our code will be judged by its quality and readability and of course also because it will be relevant for a good collaboration, we should all adherre to the same standard for comments.
+Welcome to the GitHub of Team BJSS-Model
-I suggest we use [numpy doc style](https://numpydoc.readthedocs.io/en/latest/format.html) for our code.
-This will also allow for automatic documentation using sphinx.
+We used [numpy doc style](https://numpydoc.readthedocs.io/en/latest/format.html) for our code.
+This also allow for automatic documentation using sphinx.

 The documentation of our project can be found in the [docs](docs) folder.
 More instructions can be found there.
 It can be opened with your favorite browser and looks something like this: